NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 	*	Swapped MonoBehaviours should keep functionalities unchanged.
 	*	This could be more expensive and prone to errors than other approaches since any MonoBehaviour can be syntactically replaced with any MonoBehaviour.

-The basic ideas of Dynamic Tasks are taken from Data Driven Programming, where Templates are considered as input data and implementations will match the pattern with them.
-To put it more concrete, a game is considered as a program that receives inputs from two parties: designers and players.
-Designers tell the program how to build the game world through Templates, and players interact with the game world by entering all kinds of commands.

 <a id="composition"></a>
 ## Composition